Radbuglet/crew/README.md

 }
 ```

 Exposing in Crew is functionally more similar to manual interface delegation than to component resolution.
-To a user, this means that a parent class upcasted to a component class will still result in a reference the parent class, causing both references to have pointer equality and the ability to cast to each other, whereas directly referencing the exposed instance will retrieve a reference to the component instance, with the direct reference lacking the ability to downcast to its parent.
+To a user, this means that a parent class upcasted to a component class will still result in a reference the parent class, causing both references to have pointer equality and the ability to cast to each other.
+However, when a user directly accesses the exposed instance, they obtain a direct reference to the component instance which cannot be "down-casted" to its logical parents.

 ```
 // "ptr_eq" is a compiler intrinsic for checking pointer equality.